 Departure transit lounge.
 Levels 2&3

-While waiting for your flight take your kids to the Butterfly Garden to watch some pretty butterflies take flight.
+While waiting for your flight, take your kids to the Butterfly Garden to watch some pretty butterflies take flight.
 You can find them in Terminal 3 near Hudson’s Coffee.
-By ‘some’ I mean over 1000 tropical butterflies from as many as 40 colourful species from all around the world to brighten up your pre flight hours.
+By ‘some,’ I mean over 1000 tropical butterflies from as many as 40 colorful species from all around the world to brighten up your pre-flight hours.

-The garden is very spacious with a mini grotto waterfall and a staircase leading to the upper lever.
-From the deck on the upper level you can observe the flowering plants, butterflies and airplanes in the background.
-Little travellers can witness the feeding and breeding of butterflies at a very close range.
-Moreover they can also learn about butterflies’ life cycle at special educational stations.
+The garden is very spacious, with a mini grotto waterfall and a staircase leading to the upper level.
+From the deck on the upper level, you can observe the flowering plants, butterflies, and airplanes in the background.
+Little travelers can witness the feeding and breeding of butterflies at a very close range.
+Moreover, they can also learn about butterflies’ life cycle at special educational stations.

 Locations: Terminal 1/Terminal3/Terminal4